-The recipe I’m sharing today is a combination of the lighter sloppy joes recipe that I found on MyRecipes + the Delish recipe for Sloppy Joe Sweet Potatoes (both linked earlier in post).
+The recipe I’m sharing today is a combination of the lighter sloppy joes recipe that I found on MyRecipes + the Delish recipe for Sloppy Joe Sweet Potatoes (both linked above).
 I preferred the ingredients in the MyRecipes version as far as the meat, sauce and seasoning mixture, but as I mentioned, I used ground turkey instead, omitted the salt, and threw in a few additional spices as well.

 The other great thing about this recipe is that you can cook most of it in one large skillet, so there’s not a ton of clean up!
 Always a win.

 - The meat/sauce mixture only takes about 15-20 minutes to cook on the stovetop.
 Most of the other prep work (such as chopping the onions, draining/rinsing the chickpeas, mixing up the spices, etc.) can be done while the sweet potatoes are cooking in the oven.
 I also chopped up some veggies to roast on the side while the sweet potatoes cooked, and they still came out around the same time.

 - If you want to save time (don’t we all?) you can cook your sweet potatoes in the microwave instead!
 I do this all the time and it’s super quick and doesn’t taste much different.
 You still wash the sweet potato, poke holes using a fork, and place it on a microwave-safe dish to cook in microwave for 4-5 minutes depending on the size of the potato, until tender.
 This is a great option for busy weeknights or nights when you are super hungry and need food ASAP!